-We sat down with Rob Self-Pierson, co-founder of Verb to talk about the role of storytelling in branding.
+We sat down with Rob Self-Pierson, co-founder of Brand Language Studio to talk about the role of storytelling in branding.
 He shared 4 things we can learn from The Wizard of Oz about building great stories that can easily be translated into the brand world.

 Imagine The Wizard of Oz with no tornado.

 Instead of stepping from her black-and-white bedroom into glorious Technicolor, Dorothy Gale sits at home, looking after her dog.

 There’s no evil cackle of a Wicked Witch.
 No army of winged monkeys hunting Dorothy for her ruby slippers.
 No Scarecrow looking for a brain, no Tinman in search of a heart, and no Cowardly Lion.
 And there’s absolutely no climax as the curtain is opened to reveal the truth about the mysterious Wizard.

 The Wizard of Oz is a masterpiece in storytelling.
 It contains the critical elements every story needs to win and hold someone’s attention.
 It’s why we use it to help us teach brand story techniques.